AdobeDocs/analytics-platform.en/help/connections/audience-analysis/audience-analysis-manage.md

    ![Audience analysis main page](assets/audience-analysis-manage-configurations.png)

-   The following information is available about each configuration:
+   The following columns of information are available about each configuration:

    * **[!UICONTROL Created by]**: The user who created the configuration.